BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 * Revised the proposed selection of accounts and updated it to the 2019 DATEV account plan
 *	Headers and groupings correspond to the DATEV/ Steuerberater headers/ groupings for generating the EÜR report
-*	Extended the VAT table to include all possible cases for cross-border transactions that require to address particular VAT accounts
+*	The VAT table includes all possible cases for cross-border transactions that require to address particular VAT accounts
 *	Added the view “Nutzer” to do the customizations in the files.
 In Anlagenbuchhaltung I additionally renamed some of the rows to adapt them to Steuerberater/ DATEV terminology
 *	Automatic accounts correspond now to DATEV standard list of automatic accounts (marked in row “DATEV Autom.”
 *	Added/ updated Elster Kennzeichen for USt-VA 2019 and EÜR 2018 (more on this in Folder “Elster EÜR Reports”)